rodrigogaldino553/is-connected/README.md

 Script to check the internet connection, and alert you about it

-*It can run on all devices with python, you can put it in a IoT device, or run it at your terminal on your PC, or smartphone *It check your internet connection and alert you when it lost or stay unavailable *It alert you when it get back
+*It can run on all devices with python, you can put it in a IoT device, or run it at your terminal on your PC, or smartphone<br>
+*It check your internet connection and alert you when it lost or stay unavailable<br>
+*It alert you when it get back<br>
 *It use sound effects to alert you, and inform you about your connection